Eth 1.0 to 2.0 Migration

 |Less risk of lockup, more deposit inflow||High volatility of total stake|

-|Keeps just a single ETH coin||Additional code complexity in early stages|
+|Keeps just a single ETH coin, no Beacon ETH (BETH)||Additional code complexity in early stages|

 |If issues arise with Eth 2.0, can bring coins back||Risk of lockup is absent, will likely see more games played on early code|

 The current proposal is that in Phase 2, the state of the current Eth 1.0 chain will be transferred into a shard on the Eth 2.0 chain.
 At this point, all information from the Eth 1.0 chain will be available on the Eth 2.0 chain.
-However, there is also some community interest in not doing this state transition.
-Here we will weight the pros and cons of each in order to help stimulate discussion.